This first article appears in the

 If the body is carefully listened to, the body will tell the

-sensitive finger touch is used that optimizes the slow
+gentle, sensitive finger touch is used that optimizes the slow

 and steady (depending on the health of the client) movement